In this guide, we look at common problems that cause Porsche PSM failure and how to reset Porsche PSM light yourself. PSM stands for Porsche Stabil

 Porche check engine light comes on when the On-Board Diagnostic (OBD) system detects a problem.
 "Fault of the engine control system" and "Check Engine Visit workshop" error messages may also come up on the dashboard.

-Porsche check engine light may come on for something as simple as a loose gas cap but it can also be an indication of an engine, transmission, or Evaporative Emission Control System (EVAP) problem.
+Porsche check engine light may come on for something as simple as a loose gas cap.
+Still, it can also indicate an engine, transmission, or Evaporative Emission Control System (EVAP) problem.

 It can be hard to pinpoint the source of the problem without an OBD-II scanner, as a whole range of faults can trigger the check engine light on a Porsche.